szz-dvl/JSLoader/README.txt

   - Virtual resources: Allow user to store resources to be used from scripts.
   		  * createObjectURL + web_accessible_resources

-  - Editor Button to top bar?
+  - Editor Buttons to top bar?
+  - Add binded site to group in group creation?

 - Issues:
   - Computed "src" attributes won't display in extension pages (Any workarround)